pikvm/pikvm/docs/building_os.md

 # Building the OS

-!!! warning "ZeroW reached EOL and is no longer supported, the last image it can be found [here](https://files.pikvm.org/images/v2-hdmi-zerow-latest.img.xz)"
+!!! warning "ZeroW reached End-Of-Life and is no longer supported, the last image it can be found [here](https://files.pikvm.org/images/v2-hdmi-zerow-latest.img.xz)"

 The PiKVM OS is based on Arch Linux ARM and contains all the required packages and configs for it to work.
 To build the OS you will need x86_64 Linux machine with: